Best Christian Colleges Methodology

 Inclusion Factors, Data, and Weights

-The Best Christian Colleges dataset started with the full IPEDS universe of over 7,500 accredited colleges and universities, all U.S. colleges and universities who had submitted their college and university information through the IPEDS annual survey.
+The Best Christian Colleges dataset started with the full IPEDS universe of over 7,500 accredited colleges and universities, a list that represents all U.S. colleges and universities that submitted their college and university information through the IPEDS annual survey.
 Among these schools, there are approximately 880 schools that reported a Christian religious affiliation.
-The defining aspect of a Christian college or university is that they profess to follow the teachings of Jesus Christ and the Bible and that they maintain those teachings as a focal point of their school’s mission, values, and curriculum.
+The defining aspects of a Christian college or university are the dedication to the integration of Christian faith and learning in traditional academic fields and maintenance of those teachings as a focal point of their school’s mission, values and curriculum.

-Schools that did not make the Christian college ranking evaluation pool either did not submit their IPEDS survey data to the U.S. Department of Education, did not specify a Christian religious affiliation on their IPEDS survey, did not provide more than 5 different undergraduate degree programs as part of their education offering, or did not provide enough data within the required ranking data points.
+Schools that did not make the Christian college ranking evaluation pool did not submit their IPEDS survey data to the U.S. Department of Education, did not specify a Christian religious affiliation on their IPEDS survey, did not provide more than five different undergraduate degree programs as part of their education offering or did not provide enough data within the required ranking data points.

-Once we determined our ranking evaluation pool of colleges and universities, data was combined from the IPEDS database, CollegeScorecard.edu.gov, ACSI Accreditation data, CCCU membership data, Payscale.com, and individual Christian college websites.
-This data was used to rank colleges with a median standard deviation score within each data point.
-These scores were then given a weight, according on their usefulness in the overall measure of Accessibility, Affordability, or Academic Quality.
-Below is the breakdown of each of these three major ranking categories, why the element is important, the overall ranking weight of the cateogry, and the specific factors that contributed to that category.
+Data from the ranking pool was combined with data from CollegeScorecard.edu.gov, ACSI Accreditation data, CCCU membership data, Payscale.com and individual Christian college websites.
+This combined data set was used to rank colleges with a median standard deviation score within each data point.
+These scores were then given a weight, according to their usefulness in the overall measure of accessibility, affordability and academic quality.
+Below is the breakdown of each of the three major ranking categories, including category importance, overall ranking weight of the category and specific factors contributing to each category.

 1. Accessibility (28% of overall rank score)

-A college is only helpful to the students they can accept and educate.
-The Accessibility category highlights a student’s ease of gaining entrance into the school and once admitted to the school, the student’s access to a wide variety of degree programs.
-This segment of the Best Christian Colleges ranking seeks to highlight those schools that provide a good balance between these factors.
+The accessibility category highlights a student’s ease of gaining entrance into the school and, once admitted to the school, the student’s access to a wide variety of degree programs.
+This segment of the Best Christian Colleges ranking seeks to highlight schools that provide a suitable balance between the following factors: